Amit4411/myrepopersonal/README.md

 `ytdlp: PLAYLIST_LINK start:20 end:24`

-This downloads only videos 20 to 24.
+This downloads only videos in mp3 from  20 to 24.

 ---